SvemirskiHod/BulkSnacks_LHL-midterm/README.md

 4. open [localhost:8080](http://localhost:8080/) in your favourite browser (Chrome suggested)

 ... and you're on your way to tasty snacks!

+*Note:* Some dotenv config needed for the postgres database.
+For Twilio you'll need an account / API key.

 ## Dependencies
 - Node 5.10.x or above